Bad Design Rules Can Lead To A Boring Decor.

 - Prints can also work together if the scale of each is different.

-Lower your standards.
-If your ceilings are unusually low, (standard ceiling height is 8 ft.), then consider furniture on the larger side that is also low slung.
+If your ceilings are unusually low, (standard ceiling height is 8 ft.), then use just a few pieces furniture on the larger side that are also low slung.
 This is another bit of visual sleight of hand.

 Why does this work?
 Mostly because it “appears” that there is more space between each item as well as above it.